Extreme Event Aware ($\eta$-) Learning

+A practical scale for \(\lambda\) is obtained by choosing it so that the scaled \(W_1\) gradient has a comparable Euclidean norm to the ERM gradient during the early \(\eta\)-learning iterations:

+with a small \(\varepsilon>0\) for numerical stability.
+This gradient-norm balancing rule can also be applied adaptively during training, helping prevent the \(W_1\) correction from overwhelming the supervised anchor.

+However, \(\lambda\) only rescales the \(W_1\) gradient; it does not change its direction.
+Therefore, while magnitude balancing can be beneficial, it alone cannot resolve the directional incompatibility caused by unreliable tail-set selection.
+For this reason, ERM pre-training and periodic tail-set refresh are the primary mechanisms for stable optimization, while \(\lambda\) serves as a secondary balancing parameter that controls the strength of the residual tail correction.
+This interpretation is consistent with the robustness experiment in Supplementary Fig.~4, where the learned observable distribution remains stable as \(\lambda\) varies from \(10^{-4}\) to \(10\) while all other training configurations are fixed.

-\paragraph{\textit{Structural Challenges from the Observable Function \(g\).}} The structure of the observable function \(g\) can further complicate optimization, particularly when \(g\) depends on only a few components of \(u \in \mathbb{R}^m\), with the relevant components varying across data points.
-A canonical example is the maximum function \(\max(\cdot)\), a cornerstone of extreme value theory \cite{coles2001introduction}, where \(g(u)\) depends solely on the maximal entry of \(u\), which changes dynamically as \(\phi_\theta\) is updated.
-This variability can induce oscillations during optimization because the entry responsible for the maximum value may shift with each update, leading to instability in the convergence of \((g \circ \phi)_{\#}\mu\).
+\paragraph*{\textit{Structural Challenges from the Observable.}} The structure of the observable \(g\) can also complicate training, particularly when \(g\) depends on only a small subset of the components of \(\bfu \in \mathbb{R}^m\), with the relevant components varying across data points.
+A canonical example is the maximum function \(\max(\cdot)\), a cornerstone of extreme value theory \cite{coles2001introduction}, for which \(g(\bfu)\) depends solely on the maximal entry of \(\bfu\).
+The index of this entry may change as \(\phi_\theta\) is updated, inducing oscillations and hindering convergence of \((g \circ \phi)_{\#}\mu\).